Ukraine: Recordings show Iran knew jetliner hit by a missile

 A transcript of the recording, published by Ukrainian 1+1 TV channel, contains a conversation in Farsi between an air-traffic controller and a pilot reportedly flying a Fokker 100 jet for Iran’s Aseman Airlines from Iran’s southern city of Shiraz to Tehran.

-“A series of lights like … yes, it is missile, is there something?” the pilot calls out to the controller.
+“A series of lights like … yes, it is a missile, is there something?” the pilot calls out to the controller.

 “No, how many miles?
 Where?” the controller asks.